igorracca/ecommerceL/README.md

 Open a browser window and go to:
 > http://localhost:3000

 The login is a bonus feature.
 To add a product, you have to log in.
 The user and password are:
 > admin, admin

-To filter the products by category, type the category after products, for example:
+To filter the products by category, type the category after /products/.
+For example:
 > http://localhost:3000/products/c1

 -----------